 The wise man in the storm prays to God, not for safety from danger, but for deliverance from fear.
 It is the storm within which endangers him most, not the storm without.” – Ralph Waldo Emerson

-I am not a motion picture aficionado.
-In fact, I cannot even recall the last time I went out to “the movies”.
-I have a very nice home theater system and it provides me with all of the entertainment options that my heart desires ” sans the huddled masses.
-Needless to say, I have little to no interest in 99% of the rubbish produced by the Hollywood elite.
+I am not what you would call a motion picture aficionado.
+In fact, I cannot even recall the last time I traversed the entrance of a movie theater.
+I have a very nice home theater system and it provides me with all of the entertainment options that my heart desires – sans the huddled masses.
+Truthfully, I have little to no interest in most of the drivel produced by the motion picture industry.

 Recently though, I read that Stanley Kubrick’s movie adaptation of The Shining is considered the most popular Stephen King inspired film ever made.
+I have not seen the picture, but I can read a review.
 In the flick, well know actor Jack Nicholson plays a character named Jack Torrance, a struggling writer who accepts a job as the winter caretaker for some place in Colorado called the Overlook Hotel.
-Torrance is aware that the previous caretaker had gone insane there and murdered his entire family.
+Torrance is aware that the previous caretaker had gone insane and murdered his entire family at the resort.
 Does that deter ol’ Jack from taking the job?
-Naw.
-In short order (this is a movie, remember) both Jack and his “psychically” gifted son are communing with the evil spirit manifesting at the Overlook.
-And, you guessed it, things go from bad to worse.
+Nope, and in short order (this is a movie, remember) both Jack and his “psychically” gifted son are communing with the evil spirit manifesting at the Overlook.
+From there, things go from bad to worse.

-I would like to submit my own movie script for the consideration of the motion picture moguls.
-It is also a story of demonic possession, and it contains all of the wild, salacious, violent, and frightening elements that Hollywood loves.
-Here’s a plot synopsis: we begin with a naked man, living in a graveyard, scaring the bejesus out of the townspeople.
+I would like to submit my own movie script for the consideration of the Hollywood moguls.
+It is also a story of demonic possession, and it contains all of the essentials that Tinseltown loves.
+Here’s a plot synopsis: we begin with a naked man, living in a graveyard, scaring the townspeople half out of their wits.
 He is so powerful that chains cannot hold him.
-Eventually, along comes the hero of our film who sets the possessed man free by exercising a legion of indwelling demons and sending them into a nearby herd of swine.
-The pigs, rather than live full of demons, rush off, wildly plunging headlong into the sea where they drown.
-Wow!
+Eventually, along comes the hero of our film who sets the possessed man free by exercising a multitude of indwelling demons, sending them into a nearby herd of swine.
+The pigs, (now full of demonic spirits) wildly rush off, plunging headlong into the sea where they drown.

 26 “So they arrived at the other side, in the Gerasene country across the lake from Galilee.
 27 As he was climbing out of the boat a man from the city of Gadara came to meet him, a man who had been demon-possessed for a long time.
 Homeless and naked, he lived in a cemetery among the tombs.
 28 As soon as he saw Jesus, he shrieked and fell to the ground before him, screaming, “What do you want with me, Jesus, Son of God Most High?
 Please, I beg you, oh, don’t torment me!”